 - a.
-Employees, absent due to an illness or injury which prevent them from performing the essential functions of their job, will be terminated for employment with the City after the completion of 12 weeks of Family Medical Leave (FMLA) and a period of 90 days of extended leave usage. - b.
+Employees absent due to an illness or injury which prevents them from performing the essential functions of their job, may be terminated from employment with the City after the completion of 12 weeks of Family Medical Leave (FMLA), if eligible for FMLA, and/or exceeds the 90-day period of extended leave.
+The 12 weeks of FMLA and the 90-day extended leave do not run concurrently. - b.
 If an employee returns to work during the 90 days in any capacity other than full-time, unrestricted duty, and then later is unable to work due to the same circumstances, the employee will still be subject to termination upon the completion of the original 90 day extended leave usage for the same illness or injury. - c.
 If the qualified employee falls under the guidelines of the Americans with Disabilities Act, the City will attempt to make a reasonable accommodation so that the employee may resume the duties of their position.
-After reasonable accommodations have been made and the employee is still unable to fulfill the required duties of their current position, the City will determine if another position is vacant within the City for which the

-- employee is qualified.
+After reasonable accommodations have been made and the employee is still unable to fulfill the required duties of their current position, the City will determine if another position is vacant within the City for which the employee is qualified.
 If it is determined that a reasonable accommodation cannot be made, the employee is still subject to termination procedures. - d.
 At the City Manager's discretion, severance pay may be offered to employees who might be subject to termination under the City's 90-day extended leave usage policy.
 The employee's hourly rate at the time of termination will be used when calculating the severance pay.